ukitgroup/mass-labeling/docs/cli/export.md

 #### Arguments

 * `--dataset` - dataset name.
-If not specified all datasets will be exported.
+If not specified, all datasets will be exported.
 * `--out` - file to export data.
 Default: `data/export/answers.json`.

 #### Configuration file